 - ENERLET plant design offers

 - potential fast-track to early production;

 - scalable operations to meet any brine reservoir size.

-- Portfolio of three prospective lithium exploration projects in Nevada, North America’s lithium hub.
+- At surface soluble lithium exploration projects in Nevada, North America’s lithium hub.

 ENERLET: Lithium Brine Extraction Technology